 - Report higher levels of communication and commitment;

 - State that they have a highly satisfying sexual relationship compared to couples who spend less couple time together; and

 - Take that time as a chance to de-stress and engage in novel activities that are fun, active or otherwise arousing – from hiking or dancing to cooking together or playing cards.

-Regular date nights probably benefit couples most when they do more than dinner and a movie.
+Regular date nights can for sure boost your relationship, but they probably benefit couples most when they do more than dinner and a movie.
 Doing fun things together feels good, and your brain associates these times with pleasure.

 Report co-author W. Bradford Wilcox states that:

 - The couples who find date night particularly valuable are those who are less integrated into the local civic or religious fabric of their communities and those who are less committed to one another; and

 - Couples with a more fragile foundation for their marriage need to devote more time to one another to keep their marriage strong.

 It is always a good time to celebrate your own marriage and/or the marriages of those around you.
 Marriage is like anything else in life… cars, plants, or your body.
 If you don’t do preventive maintenance, a major overhaul could be on the horizon.